Skip to content

 RBAC002 Overexposed Roles Roles with overly broad permissions.
 High 3

-RBAC003 Orphaned ServiceAccounts Not in use.
-Can be removed.
+RBAC003 Orphaned ServiceAccounts Not in use; can be removed.
 Medium 2

 RBAC004 Ineffective Roles Unused roles cluttering the system.
 Medium 2